© (c) Willy Brunner / Lenk-Simmental Tourismus AG

 • Free parking is available at the Betelberg valley station.

-• This snowshoe tour is not signposted!
+• This snowshoe route is not marked!

 Leiterli - Haslerberg - Lägermedi - Trüttlisbergpass - Tube - return